Omarr Norman-Lott

 Omarr Norman-Lott (born March 11, 2002) is an American professional football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Arizona State Sun Devils and Tennessee Volunteers.
 Norman-Lott was selected by the Chiefs in the second round of the 2025 NFL draft.

-Early life and high school
+Early life

 Norman-Lott grew up in North Highlands, California and attended Grant Union High School in Sacramento, California.
 He was rated as a three-star recruit and committed to play college football for the Arizona State Sun Devils over numerous Power 4 offers.

 College career

 Arizona State

 As a freshman in 2020, Norman-Lott recorded just one tackle.
 In 2021, he recorded 30 tackles with three and a half being for a loss, and two sacks.
 Norman-Lott finished the 2022 season with 14 tackles with three being for a loss, two sacks, and two pass deflections.
 He entered his name into the NCAA transfer portal after the season.